-- The program will continue to be assessed every year and to be improved periodically. - Strengthening relationship with stakeholders and applying a set of online tools to get more feedbacks from alumni and employers on the output standards and the training program-related activities.
+- The program will continue to be assessed every year and to be improved periodically. - Strengthen the relationship with stakeholders and apply a set of online tools to get more feedbacks from alumni and employers about the output standards and the training program-related activities.